guilourenco-dev/Projects/README.md

 - Java
 - Git & GitHub

 ---

+> Commercial use is allowed under the MIT License, but please notify me before using this software commercially.
 > This repository serves as a portfolio of my growth and experiments in computer engineering.